 Make Sure You’re Not in Over Your Head

-There a many different kinds of websites today; from simple promotional sites to e-com sites, discussion forums and more.
-If your company is relatively new, your experience relatively limited and your employees still wet behind the ears, don’t take on the job of building an online casino.
+There are many different kinds of websites today; from simple promotional sites to e-com sites, discussion forums, and more.
+If your company is relatively new, your experience relatively limited, and your employees still wet behind the ears, don’t take on the job of building an online casino.
 You’re only asking for trouble.